 - Ways we inform parents about how their child is being supported

-Through termly reports, Learning Journeys, contact books and talking daily at the end of sessions.
+Through termly parent meetings, tapestry, annual reports, two year reviews, contact books, learning journerys and talking daily at the end of sessions.

 - Our complaints policy

 Complaints procedure in policy, parents are informed on this when their child starts the pre-school and know where they are and how to access them.